YanbingXu/RTR_Metal/docs/mps_progress_explained.md

 # MPSFallback Engine Progress (Plain-English Walkthrough)

+> **Status (2025-11-06)**: The software/MPS fallback (including the `RTRMetalMPSSample` target) has been archived until Stage 4 so that Stage 3D can focus entirely on hardware ray tracing.
+The notes below remain for historical reference only.
 > **Audience**: Someone who knows a little C++ and has heard of ray tracing, but hasn’t built a renderer and doesn’t know Metal.

 ## 1. Project Context